 c.
 Pick the Right Season

-The time of year can also affect housing costs, especially if you're planning a short-term rental or vacation.
+The time of year can also affect housing costs, especially if you're planning a short-term rental or vacation home.
 Tourist seasons often cause prices to go up due to higher demand.
-If possible, traveling during off-peak months can help you find lower rates.
+If possible, travel during off-peak months to find lower rates.

 Think of popular vacation destinations.
 During the summer or holidays, prices for hotels and vacation rentals tend to skyrocket.
 But if you visit in the spring or fall, you might find much better deals.